georgeyhere/Toast-RV32i/README.md

 <h1> Files in this Repository </h1>

-__/Documentation__
+__Makefile__
-- Contains datapath diagrams and notes
+Run ```make test``` to compile, link and convert riscv-tests to hex memory files and run the entire battery of tests.
+Memory generation requires a 32-bit riscv-unknown-elf toolchain installed at /opt/riscv32i, and the testbench is ran using Icarus Verilog.
+See the Makefile targets for more details.

-__/Mem__
+__/docs__
-- Contains memory initialization hex files for riscv-tests
+- Contains datapath diagrams and notes, wip

-__/Scripts__
+__/scripts__
 - Contains shell scripts to compile, link, and generate memory files from the riscv-tests, as well as a script to run tests and dump vcd from vivado

-__/Sources__
+__/rtl__
 - Contains all source files for Toastcore and UART peripheral (WIP)

-__/Test__
+__/test__
-- Contains the riscv-tests, testbenches to either run an individual test or the entire battery of tests, GTKwave translate filter files/processes, and the vcd outputs for each test
+- Contains the riscv-tests, testbench, and GTKwave translate filter files/processes

 <h1> Performance </h1>